-1 24.
-During the week of March 9th, the calls I received from people in jails, prisons, 2 and juvenile halls and camps and prisons also started to include questions about COVID-19 and 3 complaints that the Probation Department, Sheriff's Department, county officials, and the 4 California Department of Corrections and Rehabilitation were not sharing any information about 5 the virus, how it is contracted, or how best to protect oneself in a carceral setting, and facilities 6 were not giving people greater access to hygiene, hand sanitizer, disinfectant and cleaning 7 supplies.
-Call after call revealed the same experience - that people were only learning about 8 COVID-19 from calls with family and friends or from the TV news.

-9 25.
-Many of the youth in halls and camps are being locked up without programming 10 and are there for 707a charges, or probation violations.

-11 26.
-In the midst of the most dangerous pandemic experienced in more than 100 years, 12 California's most vulnerable youth have been abandoned by the very public agencies responsible 13 for their care.
+- 24. During the week of March 9th, the calls I received from people in jails, prisons, and juvenile halls and camps and prisons also started to include questions about COVID-19 and complaints that the Probation Department, Sheriff's Department, county officials, and the California Department of Corrections and Rehabilitation were not sharing any information about the virus, how it is contracted, or how best to protect oneself in a carceral setting, and facilities were not giving people greater access to hygiene, hand sanitizer, disinfectant and cleaning supplies.
+Call after call revealed the same experience that people were only learning about COVID-19 from calls with family and friends or from the TV news. - 25.
+Many of the youth in halls and camps are being locked up without programming and are there for 707a charges, or probation violations. - California's most vulnerable youth have been abandoned by the very public agencies responsible for their care.
 They are denied visits.
 They receive few phone calls home.
-Many are locked up for their care.
-They are denied visits.
-They receive few phone calls home.
 Many are locked up for hours in an unhygienic cell.
 They are denied education.
-And yet, they are grouped together together 14 eat and shower.
+And yet, they are grouped together to eat and shower.
 They share communal spaces.
 In many facilities, youth sleep in large and crowded dorms.
 They are deprived of hand sanitizer, soaps and regular access to water.
 Caging people at all times is inhumane.
 Caging people during a pandemic is deadly.
-Young people have 15 16 17 CA 18 a human right to programs that are rooted in comprehensive youth development, trauma 19 20 a human right to programs that are rooted in comprehensive youth development, trauma informed, and focus on healing and transformative justice.
+Young people have a human right to programs that are rooted in comprehensive youth development, trauma informed, and focus on healing and transformative justice.
+Instead, California youth, in conflict with the law, are trapped in systems that exacerbate trauma and harm. - a human right to programs that are rooted in comprehensive youth development, trauma informed, and focus on healing and transformative justice.
 Instead, California youth, in conflict with the law, are trapped in systems that exacerbate trauma and harm.

 27. As described above, throughout the COVID-19 crisis, YJC has communicated with family members whose loved ones are locked up, and we have been on phone calls with people in custody.
-These events and conversations raise consistent concerns as to the inability of county officials to quickly assess and release people, or to uphold the health, safety, and due process rights of youth and adults in custody or in court.
+These events and conversations raise consistent concerns as to the inability of county officials to quickly assess and release people, or to uphold the health, safety, and due process rights of youth and adults in custody or in court. - 28.
+The mother of a son who is detained at Barry J. Nidorf (Sylmar) Juvenile Hall has communicated to me that her son has only received one call a week using the payphones.

-26 28.
-The mother of a son who is detained at Barry J. Nidorf (Sylmar) Juvenile Hall has 27 communicated to me that her son has only received one call a week using the payphones.
-28 Recently, in his unit, the payphone was broken, so he could not get in contact with his mother.
+Recently, in his unit, the payphone was broken, so he could not get in contact with his mother.

-1 Court hearings are being cancelled and postponed.
-Parents and guardians are panicked each time 2 they call that a young person could be infected.
+Court hearings are being cancelled and postponed.
+Parents and guardians are panicked each time they call that a young person could be infected.